What is orchestration?

 What is the best choice for a small business?

-For a small business with a limited budget and need for flexible growth, a cloud server is generally the best choice.
-It offers scalability and variable costs, allowing you to pay only for the resources used.
+For a small business with a limited budget and the need for flexible growth, a cloud server is generally the best choice.
+It offers scalability and variable costs, allowing you to pay only for the resources you use.

 How does scalability affect costs?

-Scalability allows you to adapt resources to needs in real time.
-In cloud servers, this means that costs can increase or decrease based on use, avoiding waste and optimizing expenses.
+Scalability allows you to adapt resources to real-time needs.
+In cloud servers, this means costs can increase or decrease based on usage, avoiding waste and optimizing expenses.

-Which is more secure: traditional hosting or cloud server?
+Which is more secure: traditional hosting or cloud servers?

 Can I easily migrate from traditional hosting to a cloud server?

-Yes, migration from traditional hosting to cloud servers is possible and often supported by providers through assisted migration tools and services to reduce downtime and ensure a smooth transition.
+Yes, migrating from traditional hosting to cloud servers is possible and often supported by providers through assisted migration tools and services to reduce downtime and ensure a smooth transition.

 Contact us for a free consultation!